Perform Business Process Reengineering in the way you want

 Sometimes, a work item involves receiving inputs from a user, does some work on or based on the inputs, and returns the results as outputs.
 You can define inputs for your work item.
 Depending on the kind of input defined, it may be a reference of output produced by another work item, or a request of information to be provided in runtime.

 Besides process execution, you also can produce reports with the information collected under the work items.
 The drag-and-drop Doc.
 Composer allows you to build reports with the data you need and in the order you preferred.
 In runtime, when the information required by a report is provided, a Word report will be automatically generated.

 Doc.
 Composer is a powerful report builder designed for custom report production.
 The report builder consists of a document editor and a list of process work items and artifacts.
 To develop a report, simply drag the artifacts onto the document in the order you preferred, and that's all!
 Report development has never been easier.

-Configure the visual file cabinet to fit your need.
-By associating the process reports to the drawers, documents will be generated and archived in the drawers in runtime.
+Configure visual file cabinets to fit your needs.
+By associating process reports with the drawer, documents will be generated and filed in the drawer on the fly.

 Work items are managed in a central repository.
 You can keep a single set of work item definition and reuse them in multiple processes.
 Changes made to the work item can be easily applied to processes in few clicks.